Dev-ShuvoAlok/Banking-Credit-Risk-Analysis/README.md

 - Understand common mistaked made with imbalanced datasets.

 # Challenges
 - the most important challenge here is to handle data imbalance. the number of Fraud transection is much less than comparing to Non-fraud transection.
 In ML, data balancing is crucial because it has a huge impact in model training.
+In this project, we have implemeted several data balancing method to handle this cahllenges and improve model perfromance.

 # The Technique We have implemeted: